liitfr/topo-kahn/README.md

 ## Examples

-let start with some family members :
+let's start with some family members :

 ```js
 import sort, { reverseMatrix } from topo-kahn ;